RaphHaddad/blog/content/post/change-safety-drive-1.md

 ---

-People can only endure a certain number of 'agile' or 'digital' transformations before they become disenfranchised with any change within an organisation.
+People can only endure a certain number of 'agile' or 'digital' transformations before they become disenfranchised with any change.
 Change, although inevitable and necessary, needs to be reasoned and if possible, measured.
 If people are constantly being forced to change, especially if that change is not explained or unreasonable, then they will experience a level of change fatigue that will form cynicism and bitterness with their leaders and the wider organisation.

 Change, especially good change is necessary for any high performing team or organisation.
 The challenge is to maintain a level of safety when change occurs